 [Meridiam Chairman and CEO Thierry Deau speaks to Capitol Intelligence/BBN using CI Glass on winning major US P3 projects such as Maryland Purple Line and NYC’s La Guardia airport renovation during World Bank IMF Annual meetings in Washington, DC.
 October 7, 2016]

-The Port of Baltimore is viewed as a model for private-public partnership as it partnership with Oaktree Capital Management unit Highstar Capital that allowed the State of Maryland to reap USD 1.8bn in economic benefits and create 5,700 jobs without spending a cent in tax payer money.
+The Port of Baltimore partnership with Oaktree Capital Management unit Highstar Capital allowed the State of Maryland to reap USD 1.8bn in economic benefits and create 5,700 jobs without spending a cent in tax payer money.

-Baltimore, with its deep sea (Panamex) port has become the most efficient port on the United States’ East Coast.
+Baltimore, with its deep sea (Panamex) port, has become the most efficient transport hub on the United States’ East Coast.